Upstatement/ups-public-library/src/entries/what-is-css.md

 ## Combining Selectors

-Combinators are characters and keywords that you can use to chain, modify, add conditions to a selector.
-They are extremely powerful, but can also be extremely confusing.
+Combinators are characters and keywords that you can use to chain, modify, or add conditions to a selector.
+They are extremely powerful, but can also become confusing.
 Don’t get too complex, and when in doubt, just add a class name.

 #### Grouping